Chatbots tell people what they want to hear - ExBulletin

 “With chatbots, people tend to be more expressive and frame their questions in a more conversational way.
 It depends on how we speak,” Xiao said.
 “But our words can be used against us.”

 AI developers can train chatbots to extract clues from questions and identify people's biases, Xiao said.
-Once chatbots know what users like and dislike, they can tailor their responses accordingly.
+Once chatbots learn what users like and dislike, they can tailor their responses accordingly.

 In fact, the echo chamber effect was even more powerful when researchers created chatbots with hidden agendas designed to get people to agree with them.

 To counter echo chamber effects, researchers trained chatbots to provide answers that differed from participants.
 People's opinions haven't changed, Xiao said.
-The researchers also programmed a chatbot to link to source information to encourage people to fact-check, but only a small number of participants did so.
+The researchers also programmed a chatbot to link to source information to encourage people to fact-check, but only a few participants did so.

 “Given the ease with which AI-based systems can be built, there will be opportunities for malicious parties to leverage AI to further polarize society,” Hsiao said.
 “The most obvious intervention would be to create an agent that always presents the other side's view, but we find that they don't work.”